Software Architect, since 2021

 node-based editing library

 A personal project of mine, NBE is a user interface to display and manipulate directed hypergraphs.
 In such graphs, each edge may connect from any number of nodes to any number of nodes.
-Check out an example where NBE is used to implement a simple circuit simulator.
+Check out a toy example where NBE is used to implement a simple circuit simulator.

-The AngularJS module is aimed specifically at node-based editing applications such as digital compositing, visual programming, data integration/mining and project planning.
+The AngularJS (later: React) module is aimed specifically at node-based editing applications such as digital compositing, visual programming, data integration/mining and project planning.
 The hypergraph-model also lends itself to composing and visualizing publish/subscribe-systems, where topics are modeled as edges in the hyper-graph.
 Automatic graph layout calculation is provided through dagre.